 Major players are coming together through collaborative initiatives such as Zero Discharge of Hazardous Chemicals.

 We support such collaboration and are working with several industry platforms to accelerate their work and lay the foundations for circular business models.

-With other core founding partners, we are creating an initiative to support innovative circular business models, while bringing brands, retailers, manufacturers, multi-stakeholder initiatives, and investors together to work towards a shared vision for the future of apparel.
-This global partnership is called Fashion for Good and will launch in March 2017.
+With other core founding partners, we created Fashion for Good an initiative to support innovative circular business models, while bringing brands, retailers, manufactures, multi-stakeholder initiatives, and investors together to work towards a shared vision for the future of apparel.